MockingbirdME/game_md/core_rules/strains.md

 ***Attribute points:*** 10

 ***Required Traits:***
-* Natural Armor - scales: armor value 4, body value 0
+* Natural Armor - scales: armor value 4, body value 0, Physical Damage Reduction: 1.
 * Natural Weapon - claws: as brawling but -2 penetrating damage with armor piercing value 1.
-* Claws + Webbed Feet + Tail - gain 3 bonus dice on all climb and swimming checks.
+* Claws + Webbed Feet + Tail - gain 3 ranks to both the climb and swimming secondary skills.
-* Air Sacks - gain 1 bonus die on all swimming checks and double the amount of time the character can hold their breath.
+* Air Sacks - gain 1 rank to the swimming secondary skill and double the amount of time the character can hold their breath.

 ***Strain Traits:***
 * Gliding Membrane - cost 2, as a move action costing 2 stamina the character can jump from a height and glide 3 meter per meter fallen.
 A character already falling may take a full round action to glide the rest of the way down.
 A gliding character does not suffer falling damage upon landing.
 Gliding membrane can not be used if the character is wearing clothing or armor that would prevent the membrane from extending, additionally the horizontal distance traveled is reduced by 1m for every 10lbs of equipment after the first 10lbs; if the horizontal glide was 1-2m per meter fallen the character suffers half normal falling damage and if it was 0m per meter fallen the character suffers full falling damage.
 A gliding character can not fall more than 10m per round plus 2m per 10lbs carried after the first 20lbs.